 - Read essay on smarthistory.org about Rodin’s The Burghers of Calais.
 LINK: https://www.khanacademy.org/humanities/becoming-modern/avant-garde-france/avant-garde-sculpture/a/rodin-the-burghers-of-calais

 - Watch video on smarthistory.org about Rodin’s The Gates of Hell.
 LINK: https://www.khanacademy.org/humanities/becoming-modern/avant-garde-france/avant-garde-sculpture/v/rodin-the-gates-of-hell-1880-1917

 Met Museum Assignment #1: Read over the entire assignment and information about the museum before your visit.
 Do last week’s Post-Impressionism and Symbolism readings or review your notes on them and do the Rodin readings before your visit.
 The Met Museum Assignment #1 contains 4 short answer questions to be completed after visiting the Met Museum and seeing artworks in person that relate to the artists and styles discussed so far this semester.
 This assignment is due typed, 12-point font, double-spaced text with each answer numbered consecutively next week.
 Refer to the artworks in your answers by artist’s name, artwork’s title and the date, but DO NOT include images with your answers.
 Proofread, spell-check and review your material thoroughly before turning it in.

-For class next week – summary of the 3 required things to do:
+For class next week – summary of the 2 required thing to do:

 - Read and review the material on the sculptor Rodin.